datascientistasociety/ServiceManual/Policies/Calendar.md

 | Monday, Sep 28 | Book Club |
 | Monday, Oct 26 | Annual Planning Meeting |

+## 2020 Calendar for Big Speaker Event (The Future Fair)
+TBD by the Director of Moments

 ## 2020 Calendar for QuickList
 As implied, 1 to 2 weeks before every meeting listed above.

 ## 2020 Calendar for Classes & Workshops
 TBD by the Director of Programs as led by the indications of the Learning Survey.
 (Please avoid partner events below.)

 ## 2020 Partner Events